florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

   - Premium P1:
     - Self-service password reset (SSPR) for on-premises users.
       - Global Administrator can always reset their passwords.
+      - WriteBack on-premise is possible.
+      - Can be registered by groups or for all domain users.
     - Conditional Access.
     - Advanced Group Access Management.
     - Hybrid identites - for on-premises accesses -.